Frequently Asked Questions (FAQs)

 How are documents filed with the agency?

 See NAC 288.070 for the filing requirements.
-The Agency also adopted regulations in order for any written documents required to be filed with the Board and to make e-filing available through all phases of the claim.
-Please call our office to learn about this feature or click here for our E-filing form and instructions.
+Please call our office if you need more information about e-filing or e-filing procedures.
 Parties to a case may still file an original with the agency of any given document.
 This can be done either by coming to our office or else by mailing the documents to us.
 If you plan on coming to our office we suggest that you call first.
 We are a three-person agency and although we strive to always have the office open during business hours there may be the rare occasion in which the office may be closed.
 If you mail the documents please include a self-addressed stamped return envelope.
 If you let us know, we will only return the one page that is file-stamped in order to save you postage.

 After I file a Complaint with the EMRB who notifies the Respondent?

 The Complainant is to serve a copy on the Respondent(s) by certified mail within seven days of filing the Complaint and then provide proof to the agency that this has been done.
-NAC 288.080.
+NAC 288.080 and NAC 288.200 (see also R039-23 adopted on July 10, 2024.

 How long does a Respondent then have to file an Answer?

-A respondent has twenty (20) days to file its Answer from the date they receive a copy of the Complaint.
-NAC 288.220.
+A respondent has twenty-one (21) days to file its Answer from the date they receive a copy of the Complaint.
+NAC 288.220 of adopted regulation R039-23.

 What happens if I need more time to file an Answer or other document other than a Complaint?